rrcanlas/MeMory-gaMe/README.md

 ## Click [here](https://rrcanlas.github.io/MeMory-gaMe/) to Start Playing

-## Directions for the Game
+## Guidelines for the Game

-	1. Click the card :hearts: to show the hidden icon.
+   * Click the card :hearts: to show the hidden icon.

-	2. Match it to the 2nd card :hearts:.
+   * Match it to the 2nd card :hearts:.
 Keep the pattern up until all cards match.

-	3. Once all matched cards :diamonds: been completed a message pops out that shows the result.
+   * Once all matched cards :diamonds: been completed a message pops out that shows the result.

-	4. Click reset button to play the game again or close it to see the recent game board activity.
+   * Click reset button to play the game again or close it to see the recent game board activity.

-	5. Another option is to click restore icon :repeat: to reset the game.
+   * Another option is to click restore icon :repeat: to reset the game.

 ## Building Out the Games Functionality